cradle2/mChat/readme.md

 ##Features
 jQuery 1.10.0 as retrieved from Google API repo
 Can use BBcodes (custom too) and smilies
-Can quote another message that is displayed
 Shows who is chatting (stats)
 Completely configurable within the ACP of a phpBB forum Very minimal edits to files required
-Allows users to choose to display the chat on the index page, here a sound when a new chat message is made
+Allows users to choose to display the chat on the index page, hear a sound when a new chat message is made

 ##Installation
 Open the install.xml file within your browser and follow the instructions.